Firefighting with a Distance-Based Restriction: General Properties of Distance-Restricted Firefighting

+We make note here that the vertex set of all four of these grids can be thought of as $\mathbb{Z} \times \mathbb{Z}$ with the naturally defined edge sets.
+This allows us to make use of the idea of positive $y$, negative $y$, positive $x$ and negative $x$ as up, down, right, and left respectively to refer to how the fire and firefighters move in the graph as well as above and below for where the fire and firefighter are with respect to one another.
+When we draw the grids in figures we will adopt this convention in the expected way.
+For further definitions from graph theory we direct the reader to Diestel's graph theory text~\cite{diestel2018graphtheory}.
+In particular, the definition of ray and double ray (page 210) will be used in this paper and we will denote them $P^{\mathbb{N}}$ and $P^{\mathbb{Z}}$ respectively.

-Observe in Figure~\ref{fig:nestedgrids2} that the hexagonal grid contains a subdivision of itself.
-The paths of length $3$ formed by the degree $2$ vertices and their neighbours can be replaced with single edges in order to recover the standard hexagonal grid.
+Observe in Figure~\ref{fig:nestedgrids2} that the infinite hexagonal grid contains a subdivision of itself which we will refer to as \textit{sub}($G_{\hexagon}$).
+The paths of length three formed by the degree two vertices and their neighbours can be replaced with single edges in order to recover the infinite hexagonal grid.

-The subdivided hexagonal grid (\textit{sub}($G_{\hexagon}$)) only requires one firefighter when $d \geq 11$ as depicted\footnote{There are many diagrams in this article that all follow the same labelling conventions, which we outline here.
-The firefighters are usually labelled so that the even numbered turns have black vertices and the odd numbered turns have gray vertices.
-The fire follows a similar convention with the even turns being red and the odd turns being orange.
-We also adopt the convention that the first turn is turn zero and the vertices where the fire and firefighters start are diamond shaped.
-There are also diagrams where there is no fire, and in those cases the first firefighters may be diamond shaped if necessary for clarity.
-We also occasionally have a firefighter who is distinguished from the other firefighters in some way, and in those cases the firefighter may be coloured blue instead of black and gray.} in Figure~\ref{fig:nestedgrids3}, but \textit{sub}($G_{\hexagon}$) contains an infinite path\footnote{Simply consider any set of vertices $\{(x,y)|x \in \mathbb{Z}\}$ for some fixed value of $y$.} which stretches out in two directions.
-This subgraph requires two firefighters to contain the fire for any value of $d$.
-Thus the firefighter number of a subgraph is not bounded above by the firefighter number of the original graph in the distance-restricted game.
-In fact Figure~\ref{fig:layered_wheel} and Theorem~\ref{thm:arb_diff_2} show that the ratio and difference of $f_d(G)$ and $f_d(H)$ for $H$ a subgraph of $G$ can both be unbounded.
+Observe from Figure~\ref{fig:nestedgrids3} that \textit{sub}($G_{\hexagon}$) only requires one firefighter when $d \geq 11$, however \textit{sub}($G_{\hexagon}$) contains a double ray\footnote{For our purposes, consider any set of vertices $\{(x,y) \mid x \in \mathbb{Z}\}$ for an appropriate choice of $y$.} which requires two firefighters for any value of $d$.
+We note here that there are many diagrams in this article that all follow the same labelling conventions.
+The firefighters are labelled using square black vertices.
+The burnt vertices are labelled using circular orange vertices.
+The vertices where the fire starts are diamond shaped and the vertices where the firefighter starts are star shaped.
+We can now see that the distance-restricted firefighter number of a subgraph is not bounded above by the distance-restricted firefighter number of the original graph.
+In fact, Figure~\ref{fig:layered_wheel} and Theorem~\ref{thm:arb_diff_2} show that the ratio and difference of $f_d(G)$ and $f_d(H)$ for $H$ a subgraph of $G$ can both be unbounded.

 \begin{theorem} There exist graphs $G,H$ such that $H$ is a subgraph of $G$ with $u \in V(H) \subseteq V(G)$ such that the value of $\big(f_d(H,u) - f_d(G,u)\big)$ as well as the value of $\Big(\frac{f_d(H,u)}{f_d(G,u)}\Big)$ can be arbitrarily large for any value of $d$. \end{theorem}